lacucinadimica/lacucinadimica.github.io/content/engineering.md

 - Description: We created a locking mechanism that allowed students with special needs at Broomfield High School to open their lockers by themselves.
 Our goal was to design a lock that the students could use in order to give them greater independence.
 One of the main requirements of the project was that the lock had to work with a plug-in switch which students are used to operating.
 - My Role: I had Project Management responsibilities, and helped with building the prototype and the CAD for the bracket that held the special lock inside the locker.

+## Truss Design
+### Fall 2019

+- Description: For a Statics class, we had to design and manufacture a truss.
+The goal was for it to be able to withstand 1200 pounds-force.
+After many calculations, along with testing for the most reliable wood and glue, we built our design.
+The trus weighed 0.682 lbs and the final test was a four point test.
+It was successfully able to support 1381 pounds-force, failing due to shear stress.
+- My Role: I worked on testing, prototyping, and manufacturing the trust.

+## Compressed-Air 3D-Printed Turbine
+### Fall 2019

+- Description: Our goal was to compare ideal and real values on the efficiency of a Thermodynamic Cycle.
+We built the system: compressed air ran through a 3D-Printed turbine which rotated the shaft of a generator.
+Temperature, pressure, and work output were obtained with thermo-couples, pressure gauges, and a multimeter, respectively.
+With such data, calculations were made, and results were produced.
+- My Role: I calculated the ideal and real values of the efficiency of our system on EES (Engineering Equation Solver).
+Also, I helped with prototyping and testing.

+## Buzz Beat: The Bee Counter
+### Fall 2018

+- Description: The goal was to design a product that allows the beekeepers to know whether a beehive is active or not based on the number of bees entering & exiting a hive.
+Our client, Andre Houssney from Jacobs Springs Farm, needed a solution to a problem: beehives die unexpectedly.
+We worked and found a way.
+"Buzz Beat" is a bee counter consisting of a Pixy Cam, detecting bees going in and out of the hive by keeping track of X and Y-coordinates.
+An LCD screen displays the number of bees going in and out.
+Our client can now monitor the activity of these amazing animals.
+- My Role: I helped with prototyping and testing.
+I first learned about Project Management because of this project.
+It planted a seed of a passion that keeps growing ever since.

+## Mate: Upgrade
+### Spring 2019

+- Description: This was my final project for the Engineering Drawings (CAD) class.
+It is a reverse-engineered customization, an all-in-one effective idea, an improvement to an Argentinian tradition.
+I built this upgrade to the "mate" experience by making the thermo lid the mate cup, and having a screwable container for "yerba" in the bottom of the thermo.
+- My Role: I ideated and desiged this project in Solidworks.

+## Name Plate for Engineering Projects 1
+### Fall 2018

+- Description: This was my first Engineering project ever.
+It had laser cut, 3D printed, and electrical parts.
+- My Role: